wyatt-johnson-git/ACSL/Signs/Lock_Picking.md

 # Lock Picking Station

-This is where individuals can learn how locked cylinders can be picked.
+This is where you can learn how locks can be picked.

-This resource teaches individuals the importance of good physical security for their digital assets.
+This resource teaches individuals the importance of good physical security for their assets.